-I've been thinking a lot about this recently.
+I've been thinking about this a lot recently.
+Why I collage.

-Mostly because I'm wrapping up a three month fellowship program and so much of our time has been spent talking and thinking and writing about what we do—and why we do what we do.
+I'm wrapping up a three month fellowship program and so much of our time has been spent talking and thinking and writing about what we do—and why.

 What I do is easy: I make pictures out of pictures.

 But the why ... that's been more difficult to nail down.